thecoder08/thecoder08.github.io/index.md

 <span style="background-color: red; color: white;">Please maintain social distancing, wash your hands, and wear a mask!
 We can stop COVID-19 by taking these simple measures.
 Stay home and stay safe.</span>

+This website was made with ♥.
+Copyright © Lennon McLean 2021.
+All rights reserved.
 <title>Lennon McLean</title>
 <script src="node_modules/@thecoder08/docuget/main.js"></script>
 <script>$('#age').innerHTML = new Date().getFullYear() - 2008;</script>